 In this comparison, we’ve put the two devices up against each other to help you get the best bang for your buck.

 In terms of design and build, the Surface Pro 6 and the Surface Go are on similar footing.
-Both are built with Microsoft’s magnesium material and sport a sturdy articulating kickstand with movement of up to 165 degrees.
-This makes them hard to tell apart from a far, but there is still one way to compare the two: Size.
+Both are built with Microsoft’s magnesium material and sport a sturdy articulating kickstand with a movement of up to 165 degrees.
+This makes them hard to tell apart from afar, but there is still one way to compare the two: Size.

 With a 10-inch screen, the Surface Go is more of a compact iPad-like device.
 Meanwhile, the 12.3-inch screen on the Surface Pro 6 is bigger, more like a traditional PC.
 Keeping the Go in mind, that display is at a resolution of 1,800 x 1,200 with a pixel density of 217.
 On the Pro 6, the 12.3 inches accounts for a resolution of 2,736 × 1,824, with a pixel density of 267.
 Both displays look great, but for long periods of use, the bigger display on the Pro is the more comfortable option.